TempleDSS/LEADING/README.md

 ### Project Overview and Intro to Wikidata

+* Overview of Editing Github
+ * Permissions
+ * Documentation
+ * Tutorials

 * Introduction to Tracks
- - Photogrammetry with Polycam and Blender
+ * Photogrammetry with Polycam and Blender
- - Story Mapping with ArcGIS StoryMaps
+ * Story Mapping with ArcGIS StoryMaps
- - Unity for Android
+ * Unity for Android
- - Wikidata and SPARQL/Python data viz
+ * Wikidata and SPARQL/Python data viz

 * Overview of Editing Wikidata

-* Overview of Editing Github

 ## Week 2